Confirmed live in the last 24 hours

 - High school diploma or equivalency certificate

-- Experience reading and interpreting engineering drawings, an understanding for drawing symbols, flag notes and general notes
+- Experience reading and interpreting engineering drawings, blueprints, and specifications

-- Standing for long periods of time, climbing up and down ladders, bending, grasping, sitting, pulling, pushing, stooping, and stretching are generally required to perform the functions of this position
+- Must be able to perform repetitive assembly operations, grasping, standing, lifting, bending, pulling, pushing, stooping, stretching, and carrying are generally required to perform the functions of this position

-- Able to lift and carry up to 25lbs. unassisted
+- Must be able to lift up to 25lbs. unassisted

 - To conform to U.S. Government space technology export regulations, including the International Traffic in Arms Regulations (ITAR) you must be a U.S. citizen, lawful permanent resident of the U.S., protected individual as defined by 8 U.S.C.
 1324b(a)(3), or eligible to obtain the required authorizations from the U.S. Department of State.
 Learn more about the ITAR here

 - Modification, repair, assembly, and installation of the rocket and components

 - Install fasteners in correct sequence per drawing, using correct tools (e.g., rivet gun and bucking bar, drill motor, power screwdriver, C-squeeze, ratchet wrench, nut runner)

 - Use tooling holes, pilot holes, or by hand (as required), per drawing or tooling instructions

 - Drill, ream, countersink full size holes in parts/assemblies, in proper sequence and to correct size using drill motor